Heterogeneities in glaciofluvial deposits using an example from New Hampshire

 Digital Object Identifier (DOI)

 Sturgeon, Gordon M.; Davis, Matthew J.; Linder, Ernst; and Harter, Robert D., "Heterogeneities in glaciofluvial deposits using an example from New Hampshire" (2006).
-Earth Sciences Scholarship.
+Ground Water.
 4.

 Copyright 2006 National Ground Water Association